-A waveguide transmits microwave signal by making continuous reflections from the inside walls of the hollow cylindrical tube.
-The walls of the waveguides are generally made up of copper, aluminium or brass.
+A waveguide transmits a microwave signal by making continuous reflections from the inside walls of the hollow cylindrical tube.
+The walls of the waveguides are generally made up of copper, aluminum, or brass.
 However, its inner surface is coated with gold or silver.

 Types of waveguides

 Waveguides are majorly classified as rectangular or circular but these are basically of 5 different types:

 Modes of propagation in a Waveguide